 I plan to break this down in a series over the next couple of weeks touching upon each part of the skeleton.
 For now, lets go over briefly each one touching upon the positives and negatives to each.

-- Vendors - The first function you see in the top left corner is Vendors.
-The vendors function is primarily used by most businesses for the sole purpose of the Enter Bills & Pay Bills function along with Vendor Center.
-Other functions include Purchase Orders, Receive Inventory and the subsequent Enter Bills Against Inventory.
-The latter I will always recommend be done in another program all together better equipped to handle this.
+The first function you see in the top left corner is Vendors.
+The vendor's function is primarily used by most businesses for the sole purpose of the Enter Bills & Pay Bills function along with Vendor Center.
+Other functions include Purchase Orders, Receive Inventory, and the subsequent Enter Bills Against Inventory.
+The latter I will always recommend be done in another program altogether better equipped to handle this.
 It can be done in QuickBooks but it requires too much work on the user end to keep updated and correct.
-In the end this function is associated with Accounts Payable (A/P) because it's money owed to an existing party and is counted as a liability on your balance sheet.
+In the end, this function is associated with Accounts Payable (A/P) because it's money owed to an existing party and is counted as a liability on your balance sheet.